 This list is not fixed, since other software projects will be provided upon request.
-Because Deep-Learning is often related to Big Data, the ZIH currently also evaluates Deep-Learning frameworks which might be used for optimization problems.
+Because Deep-Learning is often related to Big Data, the ZIH currently also evaluates Deep-Learning frameworks.
+Those might be used for optimization problems.

 Comparison to Shared-Nothing Systems